Gavince/LLM-Synthetic-Data/README.md

 </div>

-This repo, inspired by [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data), **real-time, fine-grained repository** on LLM Synthetic Data.
+This repo, inspired by [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data), which focused on **real-time, fine-grained LLM-Synthetic-Data **.

 If you find this useful, feel free to follow us and star both repos.